Overview

 Unequal life chances and lives of children

 This line of research seeks to understand how children's life chances are unequally shaped across families and societies in which they are situated.
-Especially, my research investigates how children's lives are gendered and stratified in diverse domains such as health behaviors (e.g., physical activity or meal skipping) and part-time paid work with cross-national data.
+Especially, my research investigates how children's lives are gendered and stratified in diverse domains such as health behaviors (e.g., physical activity or meal skipping) and paid and unpaid work with cross-national data.
 This research suggests that families and macro-level societal contexts are important factors in making the lives of children.
 Another recent project studies how social inequalities are reproduced across generations by exploring the trends in advanced degree holding parents' financial investment in young children in the United States.

 Lee, Sangsoo, and Youngshin Lim.
 2022.
-“The gendered playing field: Family socioeconomic status and national gender inequality in adolescents’ out-of-school physical activity.”
-Social Science & Medicine 305: 115062. (equal authorship) [link]
+"The gendered playing field: Family socioeconomic status and national gender inequality in adolescents' out-of-school physical activity."
+Social Science & Medicine 305: 115062 (equal authorship). [link]

 Lee, Sangsoo.
 In progress.
 "Social inequalities in adolescents' health behaviors: Evidence from a cross-national study."